Vatapathrasayi- Srivilliputhur Temple:

 Srivilliputhur Andal Temple is situated in Virudhunagar district in Tamil Nadu near Madurai.
 It is one of the 108 Divyadesams dedicated to Lord Vishnu, who is worshipped as Vatapatrashaayi along with his consort Andal.
 Srivilliputhur known by other names such as Varaha Kshetram ,Shenbakaaranyam Thenpuduvai, Vadeswarapuram, Vadamahadamapuram, Vikrama chola chaturvedhi mangalam, and Sridhanvipuri.

-This is the birthplace of two of the Alvars, namely Periyazhwar and his daughter Andal
+the Alvars, namely Periyazhwar and his daughter Andal

 History